-This Data Processing Agreement ("DPA"), that includes the Standard Contractual Clauses adopted by the European Commission, as applicable, reflects the parties' agreement with respect to the terms governing the processing of personal data under ODK's Business Agreement (the "Agreement").
+This Data Processing Agreement ("DPA") from Get ODK Inc ("ODK"), that includes the Standard Contractual Clauses adopted by the European Commission, as applicable, reflects the parties' agreement with respect to the terms governing the processing of personal data under ODK's Business Agreement along with any other agreement that the parties have signed (the "Agreement").
 This DPA is incorporated as an addendum to the Agreement upon execution by both parties.
 The term of this DPA shall follow the term of the Agreement.
 Terms not otherwise defined herein shall have the meaning as set forth in the Agreement.

 THIS DPA INCLUDES:

-Appendix 1 to the Standard Contractual Clauses, which includes specifics on the Personal Data transferred by the data exporter to the data importer.
+- Exhibit 2 includes specifics on the Personal Data transferred by the data exporter to the data importer

 "Controller" means the natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the Processing of Personal Data.